rancher/rancher-docs/docs/reference-guides/rancher-security/hardening-guides/rke1-hardening-guide/rke1-self-assessment-guide-with-cis-v1.7-k8s-v1.25.md

 root:root
 ```

-### 4.1.9 Ensure that the kubelet --config configuration file has permissions set to 644 or more restrictive (Automated)
+### 4.1.9 If the kubelet config.yaml configuration file is being used validate permissions set to 600 or more restrictive (Automated)

 **Result:** Not Applicable

 **Remediation:**
 Run the following command (using the config file location identified in the Audit step)
-chmod 644 /var/lib/kubelet/config.yaml
+chmod 600 /var/lib/kubelet/config.yaml

-Clusters provisioned by RKE doesn’t require or maintain a configuration file for the kubelet.
+Not Applicable - Clusters provisioned by RKE do not require or maintain a configuration file for the kubelet.
 All configuration is passed in as arguments at container run time.

-### 4.1.10 Ensure that the kubelet --config configuration file ownership is set to root:root (Automated)
+### 4.1.10 If the kubelet config.yaml configuration file is being used validate file ownership is set to root:root (Manual)

 **Result:** Not Applicable